pixelgrade/rosa-lite/README.md

 ### How can you help?
 -  🕵️‍♀️ **Discovered an issue?** Please report it [here](https://github.com/pixelgrade/rosa-lite/issues/new "here") and help us fix it.
-- 🛠 **Fixed a bug?** That’s fantastic!
+- 🛠 **Fixed a bug?** That's fantastic!
 Send a [pull request](https://github.com/pixelgrade/rosa-lite/pulls "pull request") and we will look over it.
 - 🔮 **Need a feature?** Please take a moment to find out whether your idea fit the wider scope of this theme and provide as much detail and context as possible.
 Then propose it [here](https://github.com/pixelgrade/rosa-lite/issues/new).
 - 💎 **Have you made something great?** [Share](https://github.com/pixelgrade/rosa-lite/issues/new "Share") it with us.